If you’re considering equity release, you’re probably wondering what costs are associated with it.

 A surveyor will be needed to check the property and report their finders to the lender you decide to go with.

-Lenders will usually choose the surveyor for you.
+Lenders will usually secure a valuation for you.

 Whenever working with a surveyor, always make sure they are RICS registered.